tryVital/vital-android/README.md

 The min version of the SDK is `21` for VitalClient but for VitalHealthConnect and VitalDevices it is `26`.

-### VitalHealthClient installation
+### VitalClient installation

-You have no additional steps to take to use VitalHealthClient.
+You have no additional steps to take to use VitalClient.

 ### VitalHealthConnect installation